 Child Care Expense Deduction

 Child care is a deduction from gross income that you may make if you use daycare or babysitters, while you work or go to school.
 There are annual limits that vary with each child’s age and, if your child has a disability, a higher limit may be available.
 Any disability must be approved by the CRA to claim benefits. with TurboTax Live we have live tax experts in your corner making sure that you get all the credits and deductions you deserve.

-You can claim the following childcare expenses incurred in 2017:
+You can claim the following childcare expenses incurred in the tax year:

 - Caregivers such as nannies and babysitters